Post-Quantum-Team/Post-Quantum-Near-Falcon512/Falcon.md

 ## Documentation
+This document is a documentation coming from the official C implementation of the Falcon algorithm.

 ### Secret key specific
 A private key, in its encoded format, can be used as parameter to falcon_sign_dyn().